TangoraBox/ResumeFX/README.md

 ### JSON file Limitations

+- Some fields must be numeric (eg: skill level handles a maximum value of 5)
-- Some fields (ex: skill level) must be numeric and date fields must in YYYY-MM-DD pattern
+- Date fields must be in YYYY-MM-DD pattern
-- picture field must be a valid and accessible url
+- Picture field must be a valid and accessible url

 ---